mirror/dd-wrt/src/router/freeradius3/doc/configuration/dynamic_home_servers.md

 If all goes well, the home server will be added.
 If there are issues, `radmin` will print a descriptive error.

-Once a dynamic home server is added, it can be used just like any other home server.
+Once a dynamic home server has been added, it can be used just like any other home server.

 ## Deleting a Home Server

 Dynamically created home servers can be deleted via `radmin`.
-Note also that dynamic home servers loaded when FreeRADIUS starts can also be deleted.
+Note also that dynamic home servers which are loaded when FreeRADIUS starts can be deleted.

 ```
 $ radmin -e "del home_server file <name> <type>"